GioeleBuriani/past_projects/2020_12_Electric_drive_Simulink/README.md

 In conclusion, this endeavor involved intricate tuning of the drive system, in-depth analysis of the PWM modulation and 4 quadrant DC/DC converter subsystems, and rigorous validation against expected performance metrics.
 The culmination of these efforts resulted in a robust and efficient DC/DC drive system.

 ## Files
-- **LED - Report.pdf**: The report for the project containing the scheme explaination, parameters and measurements.
+- **LED - Report.pdf**: The report for the project containing the scheme explanation, parameters and measurements.
 - **LED - Simulink scheme.slx**: The Simulink program for the project.
+- **LED - Full system.png**: The Simulink scheme of the whole electric drive